• Cake

 • Fill and crumb coat a three-layer 6-inch cake or two-layer 8-inch cake.
 To have enough for frosting and decorating as well, double the recipe.

-Storage: Decorated cakes and cupcakes with Cream Cheese Buttercream should be stored in the refrigerator until an hour before serving.
+Storing After Decorating: Decorated cakes and cupcakes with cream cheese buttercream should be stored in the refrigerator until an hour before serving.

 Did you make this Cream Cheese Buttercream?
 I want to know how it went!
 Let me know in the comments below or feel free to tag @sugarandsparrowco on Instagram.
 I’d love to see how you used it!